stewkk/arch-awesome-usb/README.md

 ### Display Manager

-i3 is installed, a sample configuration is included in this preset.
+awesome is installed, a sample configuration is included in this preset.

-Meta+r can be used to launch programs via dmenu.
+Meta+Space can be used to launch programs via rofi.

-i3status is also installed as a status bar, a sample configuration is included in this preset.

 ### Text editors

-vim and gvim are installed, along with the MiniVim configuration.
+vim and gvim are installed.

-emacs and nano are also installed in the additional presets.

 ### Shell

 fish is the default shell.

-zsh is installed, along with the oh-my-zsh configuration.

 ### Web browsers

 Firefox is installed.

-In the additional presets, chromium is also installed, and lynx and elinks are installed for use on the CLI.

 ### File management

-thunar is installed, and can be launch with Meta+f.
+thunar is installed.

 ### Filesystem tools